Australia

 Megafauna fossils,

-some of it are unique - found no where else and bears the names of Australian locations where their fossils were discovered.
+some of it are unique - found nowhere else and bears the names of Australian locations where their fossils were discovered.

-Muttaburrasaurus[R9] dinosaur named after Muttaburra town
+Muttaburrasaurus[R9] a dinosaur, was named after Muttaburra town

 [R8]